NETWAYS/gitlab-training/day2/01_Workflows/06_Github_Flow.md

 # Forking Workflow - Keep in Sync

-* Pull changes from `upstream` HEAD to own repository master branch to sync development
+* Pull changes from `upstream` HEAD to own repository main branch to sync development
-* Remote `HEAD` is the default branch for this repository, usually `master`
+* Remote `HEAD` is the default branch for this repository, usually `main`
 * Remember, HEAD is just a smart pointer.
 You can use a branch name too

 Example:

-    $ git checkout master
+    $ git checkout main
     $ git fetch upstream
     $ git pull upstream HEAD
-    $ git push origin master
+    $ git push origin main

 ~~~ENDSECTION~~~